-Motor oil is an essential component for your vehicle’s engine.
+Motor oil is the lifeblood of any combustion engine.
+Although the oil products used today have evolved from crudely refined conventional oils to laboratory created synthetic oils, using the correct engine oil is an essential part of vehicle maintenance.
 It helps ensure that all of the components run smoothly and require fewer repairs.
 However, not all motor oil is the same.
-If you put the wrong kind of oil in your vehicle, you can cause irreparable damage or at least a very expensive replacement.
+If you put the wrong kind of oil in your vehicle, or too much or too little, you can cause irreparable damage or at least a very expensive replacement.

-The Society of Automotive Engineers has a classification system for grading oil viscosity.
-For multi-grade oils, which can be used in both winter and summer, two sets of numbers are usually present.
-The first number which is followed by a W for winter, may be a 0, 5, 15, 20, or 25.
-The second number is for the viscosity in hot temperatures, and it may be 20, 30, 40, 50 or 60.
-The most common oil grade seen is 5W-30.
-For the motor oil with the label 5W-30, the 5W means that the oil has a viscosity of 5 when the engine is cold, which is considered thin and means it will begin flowing even before the engine heats up.
-The second number 30 is the viscosity of the oil once the engine has heated up, and it isn’t too thin to provide proper lubrication for the components.
+For the motor oil with the label 5W30, the 5W means that the oil has a viscosity of 5 when the engine is cold, which is considered thin and means it will flow even before the engine heats up.
+The second number (30) is the viscosity of the oil once the engine has heated up.

 Current oils have numerous additives that are designed to protect various components in your engine.
-They include additives for oxidation control, to prevent corrosion, keep surfaces clean, minimize wear on the valve train, prevent rusting, and ensure seals don’t leak, among other functions.
+They include additives for oxidation control, to prevent corrosion, keep surfaces clean, minimize wear on the valve train, prevent rusting and ensure seals don’t leak, among other functions.

-Finding the information on the label
+Finding the Information on the Label

 The viscosity grade is fairly easy to find on a motor oil label.
 It is often written in large numbers on the front of the carton.
 The service classification can be more difficult to find.
 It may or may not be listed on the front, but it is usually found in the information on the back.